mbaumer/us_hep_funding/docs/_states/NY.md

 [Back to top](#top)
 ## NY-09 -- Rep. Yvette D. Clarke (D) -- [Wikipedia](https://en.wikipedia.org/wiki/NY-09)
 ### Committees
-Yvette D. Clarke is the #16 Republican on the House Committee on Energy and Commerce
+Yvette D. Clarke is the #16 Democrat on the House Committee on Energy and Commerce

 ### HEP Grants
 ```